gordonmurray/learn_sysops/README.md

 Chapter 4

-* Create a webserver using Terraform
+* Create a webserver on AWS using Terraform
-* Create a webserver using CloudFormation
+* Create a webserver on AWS using CloudFormation
+* Create a webserver on AWS using Ansible